-• the estimate of the repayments of the conditional advances obtained by the Company from public institutions, such as research and development expenses include estimates of the amount recognized over the year for subcontracts.
-At year-end closing, an analysis of the services already performed but not invoiced and / or already invoiced but not performed is carried out by the project managers and validated by the company's management.
+- the estimate of the repayments of the conditional advances obtained by the Company from public institutions, such as Bpifrance Financement.
+The anticipated repayments of the conditional advances are analyzed at each reporting period (see Note 10), and the measurement of the conditional advances classified as financial liabilities based on the effective rate method: - research and development expenses include estimates of the amount recognized over the year for subcontracts.
+At year-end closing, an analysis of the services already performed but not invoiced and / or already invoiced but not performed is carried out by the project managers and validated by the company's management; - the estimate of the amount due to one of key suppliers with which contractual relationship ended during 2019 as mentioned in Note 7.
+The amount booked as a liability corresponds to Management best estimate of its future cash outflow: - the estimate of the selling price for LUMEVOQTM (GS010) to the CHNO of the Quinze-Vingts.
+The National Drug Safety Agency, granted to GenSight Biologics a Temporary Authorization for